Cancer

 Cancer screening can save lives.

 Screening programs look for early signs of cancer or indications that a person is more likely to develop the disease in the future.
-In most cases, early detection improves chances of successful treatment for patients and can also mean a greater range of treatment options is available.
+In most cases, early detection improves patients’ chances of successful treatment and can also mean a greater range of treatment options is available.

 Research has revealed that lifestyle factors such as higher rates of drinking and smoking, plus lower cancer screening rates, are putting LGBTQ communities at a greater risk of cancer than the general population.
 But together, we can do something about this.
-Can We is the new platform by ACON, to help each other stay healthy and reduce our risk of cancer.
-We’re here to help our communities look after ourselves and out for each other, so we can live well with fewer worries.
+Can We is designed by ACON, to help each other stay healthy and reduce our risk of cancer.
+We’re here to help our communities look after ourselves and out for each other.

 Cancer Prevention and Screening